na-na-hi/renget/archive/chrprompt2.md

 >Hazel: The risk of great bodily damage is a great way to dissuade, like that thing Carrot mentioned, mad or something?

->Sneasel: It should be pretty obvious, but I try to keep away from Fighting-types.
-I also try not to mess with bulky Pokemon or fast ones.
-They’re harder for me to deal with, cuz I’m all about using quick attacks.
-Pokemon that can dodge or tank my hits are a hassle.
-But if I gotta fight them, I just do my best.
+>Sneasel: It should be pretty obvious, but I try to keep away from Fighting-types as much as possible.
+I also hate having to deal with bulky Pokemon, cuz they’re annoying.
+Fast Pokemon that can dodge are a hassle too.
+But if I gotta fight those kinds of enemies, I just do my best.
+It can be fun to challenge myself.

 **Former humans**, if you could write a letter back home, what would you write and to whom?
 >Makuhita: I'd write to my brother and my friends to let them know I'm still alive, and inquire as to whether dad died of liver failure yet.
 I've been waiting quite a while for that to happen.